KhronosGroup/Vulkan-Loader/BUILD.md

     sudo make uninstall

-### Linux Tests and Demos
+### Linux Tests

-After making any changes to the repository, you should perform some quick sanity tests, including the run_all_tests shell script and the cube demo with validation enabled.
+The Vulkan-Loader repository contains some simple unit tests for the loader but no other test clients.

-To run the **validation test script**, in a terminal change to the build/tests directory and run:
+To run the loader test script, change to the `build/tests` directory, and run:

-    VK_LAYER_PATH=../layers ./run_all_tests.sh
+    ./run_all_tests.sh

 This script will run the following tests:

-- `vk_loader_validation_tests`: Tests Vulkan Loader handle wrapping
+- `vk_loader_validation_tests`:
-- `vk_layer_validation_tests`: Test Vulkan validation layers
-- `vkvalidatelayerdoc`: Tests that validation database is in up-to-date and in synchronization with the validation source code

-To run the **Cube demo** with validation, in a terminal change to the `build/demos` directory and run:

-    VK_LAYER_PATH=../layers ./cube --validate

-Other demos that can be found in the `build/demos` directory are:

-- `vulkaninfo`: report GPU properties
-- `smoketest`: A "smoke" test using more complex Vulkan rendering

-You can select which WSI subsystem is used to build the demos using a CMake option called DEMOS_WSI_SELECTION.
-Supported options are XCB (default), XLIB, WAYLAND, and MIR.
-Note that you must build using the corresponding BUILD_WSI_*_SUPPORT enabled at the base repository level (all SUPPORT options are ON by default).
-For instance, creating a build that will use Xlib to build the demos, your CMake command line might look like:

-    cmake -H. -Bbuild -DCMAKE_BUILD_TYPE=Debug -DDEMOS_WSI_SELECTION=XLIB
+  Vulkan loader handle wrapping, allocation callback, and loader/layer interface tests

 ### Linux Notes

+#### RPATH

+The `vk_loader_validation_tests` executable is linked with an `RPATH` setting to allow it to find the Vulkan loader library in the repository's build directory.
+This allows the test executable to run and find this Vulkan loader library without installing the loader library to a directory searched by the system loader or in the `LD_LIBRARY_PATH`.

 #### Linux 32-bit support